travis-ci/docs-travis-ci-com/user/conditional-builds-stages-jobs.md

 ## Conditional Jobs

-Configure Travis CI to only include jobs when certain conditions are met.

-For example, this includes the listed job only to builds on the master branch:
+You can configure Travis CI to only include jobs when certain conditions are met.
+For example, this includes the listed job only to builds on the `master` branch:

 ```yaml
 jobs: